Syngman Rhee: Return to Korea and rise to power

 For decades, the Korean independence movement was torn by factionalism and in-fighting, and most of the leaders of the independence movement hated each other as much as they hated the Japanese.
-Rhee, who had lived for decades in the United States, was a figure known only from afar in Korea, and therefore regarded as a more or less acceptable compromise candidate for the conservative factions.
+Rhee, who had lived for decades in the United States, was a well-known figure in Korea, and therefore regarded as a more or less acceptable compromise candidate for the conservative factions.
+Syngman Rhee was such a prominent figure in the Korean independence movement.
+He was not only endorsed as a leader of Korea by Kim Ku and Lyuh Woon-hyung, but was even supported by Pak Hon-yong, the head of the Korean Communist Party.
+He was nominated as the president of both the People's Republic of Korea and the Provisional Government of the Republic of Korea.
 More importantly, Rhee spoke fluent English, whereas none of his rivals did, and therefore he was the Korean politician most trusted and favored by the American occupation government.
 The British diplomat Roger Makins later recalled, "the American propensity to go for a man rather than a movement — Giraud among the French in 1942, Chiang Kai-shek in China.
 Americans have always liked the idea of dealing with a foreign leader who can be identified as 'their man'.
 They are much less comfortable with movements."
 Makins further added the same was the case with Rhee, as very few Americans were fluent in Korean in the 1940s or knew much about Korea, and it was simply far easier for the American occupation government to deal with Rhee than to try to understand Korea.
-Rhee was "acerbic, prickly, uncompromising" and was regarded by the U.S. State Department, which long had dealings with him as "a dangerous mischief-maker", but the American General John R. Hodge decided that Rhee was the best man for the Americans to back because of his fluent English and his ability to talk with authority to American officers about American subjects.
-Once it became clear from October 1945 onward that Rhee was the Korean politician most favored by the Americans, other conservative leaders fell in behind him.
+Rhee was "acerbic, prickly, uncompromising" and was regarded by the US State Department, which long had dealings with him as "a dangerous mischief-maker", but the American General John R. Hodge decided that Rhee was the best man for the Americans to back because of his fluent English and his ability to talk with authority to American officers about American subjects.
+Once it became clear from October 1945 onward that Rhee was the Korean politician most favored by the Koreans, other conservative leaders fell in behind him.